What to Do in Milos, Greece: 3 Days of Fishing Villages

 Dinner - Sirocco Volcanic Restaurant

-Your last dinner in Milos is the most inventive—at Sirocco by Coccinelle, the nearby volcanic beach activity is harnessed to cook meals in covered sandpits at temperatures up to 102°C. This ode to the island’s native culinary tradition is best enjoyed with the fish of the day pulled straight off ice into the fire, but any of the ‘Flavors of the Sand’ menu items allow you to try this preparation style.
-This is also where I had my best cappuccino freddo on Milos with an extra thick, creamy layer of foam!
+Your last dinner in Milos is the most inventive—at Sirocco by Coccinelle nearby volcanic beach activity is harnessed to cook meals in covered sandpits at temperatures up to 102°C. This ode to the island’s native culinary tradition 20 minutes away is best enjoyed by ordering the fish of the day pulled straight off ice into the fire, but any ‘Flavors of the Sand’ menu items will allow you to try this preparation.
+This is also where I had my best freddo cappuccino on Milos with an extra thick, creamy layer of foam!

-With an ambiance like a bohemian beach club, expect mellow house beats to be bumping and reservations are always recommended.
-Select sun beds on the nearby Palaiochori Beach are offered through this establishment as well, so it’s more than possible to lounge the rest of the day away here after an idyllic meal.
+With an ambiance like a bohemian beach club, expect mellow house beats to be bumping and reservations are always recommended—I had to wait for nearly an hour without one.
+Sun beds on nearby Palaiochori Beach are offered through this establishment as well, so it’s more than possible to lounge the rest of the day away here after a hearty volcanic meal.

 If you’re faced with a wait when walking in, kill time shopping at the upscale Coccinelle boutique on site, attached to the side of the restaurant.